open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 }
 ```

-Note that we are no longer passing evaluation context when requesting a flagging decision.
+Note that we are no longer passing evaluation context when requesting a flagging decision; this happened when the SDK and provider were initialized.

 However OpenFeature does still need to take evaluation context into account, and our app still needs to make sure that OpenFeature has an accurate view of the current context.
 What does that look like?